-Suella Braverman does not rule out GPS tagging of illegal migrants
+Suella Braverman does not rule out GPS tagging of Channel migrants

 - Published

-The government has not ruled out fitting electronic tags on some asylum seekers arriving illegally in the UK.
+The government has not ruled out fitting electronic tags on some asylum seekers crossing the Channel.

-Home Secretary Suella Braverman said she was considering "all options" to "exert some control" over migrants crossing the channel.
+Home Secretary Suella Braverman said she was considering "all options" to "exert some control" over migrants arriving in small boats.

 The Times originally reported that the Home Office was considering fitting asylum seekers with GPS tags.